 - Capitalism II: For the computer game enthusiast, Capitalism II allows players to become a corporate CEO, while navigating multiple real-world business challenges.
 If you’re lucky, you’ll grow an entire empire.

-- The Game of Life: A true classic, The Game of Life starts by requiring its players make a key financial decision: do you take on a loan for college or go debt-free (and degree-less) instead?
+- The Game of Life: A true classic, The Game of Life starts by requiring that its players make a key financial decision: do you take on a loan for college or go debt-free (and degree-less) instead?
 Hmmmmmm…